-In November, the government passed poverty reduction legislation promising a poverty reduction plan in the spring.
+In March, the government announced its poverty reduction strategy.
+However, there are still huge gaps.
 We need an accountable, bold and comprehensive poverty reduction plan to save lives and promote equality.

 - Write a letter to your local newspaper.

 - If you’re short on time, email the Minister with our easy tool below!